slott56/TigerShark/docs/source/design/xml_extract.rst

 for an ``Annotation`` is a source-code string.
 However, it doesn't work out well.

+We'd like to write Python like this:

 ::

+    # Parse something.
     this = Annotated[base_type]

+    # Parse some more parts.
     this = Annotated[this, SomeAnnotation()]

-This is elegant-looking code, but, has limitations around things like the following:
+This is elegant-looking code to build up a complicated annotation based on the XML.

+The following doesn't seem to work:

 ::

     this = Annotated[base_type]
     this = Union[this, None]

-In ordinary Python syntax, we'd write this:
+An alterantive in ordinary Python syntax, could be this:

 ::

     some_object: Annotated[some_type, SomeAnotation()] | None

-The underlying type definition is hard to build from primitive class definitions in the ``typing`` module.
-It's much easier to write as pure source text.
+The underlying type definition is hard to build using the class definitions in the ``typing`` module.
+It's much easier to write as pure source text and compile it.

 Building text seems indirect, and -- potentially -- frought with problems.
 However, annotation objects